BandWitch Reference manual

 One observation of a bands pattern.

-Name of the observation (used for the top label in plots)
+• name (str) – Name of the observation (used for the top label in plots).

 static from_aati_fa_archive(archive_path, min_rfu_size_ratio=0.3, ignore_bands_under=None, direction='column')[source]

-Return a dictionnary of all band observations in AATI output files.
+Return a dictionary of all band observations in AATI output files.

-Cut-off ratio to filter-out bands whose intensity is below some threshold.
+• min_rfu_size_ratio (float) – Cut-off ratio to filter out bands whose intensity is below some threshold.
 The higher the value, the more bands will be filtered out.

 patterns_discrepancy(other_bands, relative_tolerance=0.1, min_band_cutoff=None, max_band_cutoff=None)[source]